 Perhaps we could all learn something from the paintings and vision of Mark Henson.
 Maybe a little quiet reflection and meditation somewhere in nature would help us conceptualize how the polarities of our human nature might flow into one stream of connected consciousness.

-Whether making love visible with a paintbrush or appreciating great art, we have many reasons to ponder this great gift called life and reflect on our role within this larger web of existence.
+Whether making love visible with a paintbrush or appreciating great art, we have many reasons to ponder this gift called life.
+Take some time to reflect on our role within this larger web of existence.
 Mark Henson has continued to be an inspiration to many other artists in the Visionary Art world.
-You can also read more in Visionary Art, You’re Painted into the Picture and other articles on Culture Collective.
-It is apparent in Mark’s work that stories rule our world and what we believe to be true is often what we create.
-How might we re-consider the stories that rule our world and what might the world look like if we did?
-This question is actually quite sexy…
+Explore Visionary Art, You’re Painted into the Picture and other articles here on Culture Collective.

 Jacob Devaney